Skip to main content

 Step 5: Review your out-of-pocket expenses

-Reviewing your out-of-pocket expenses regularly is like giving your finances a quick health check—it helps you stay on top of things and avoid surprises.
+Reviewing your out of pocket expenses regularly is like giving your finances a quick health check—it helps you stay on top of things and avoid surprises.

 Catch forgotten expenses